P2P Governor

 Two modules implement peer management in dugite-network:

-PeerManager (peer_manager.rs)
+PeerManager (manager.rs)

 FeatureDescription